aristanetworks/anta/.github/documentation-output-snapshots.md

 bash .github/asciinema/render.sh psirt
 ```

 The workflow never uploads recordings or generated images.
-It also preserves the existing PSIRT cast and GIF if the terminal capture does not contain the successful Markdown-report outcome.
+If PSIRT capture validation fails, `generate.sh` exits before overwriting the committed `.cast` file or GIF, so the last good artifacts remain in the tree.

 Review both GIFs for legibility, spinner/progress motion, the final result or saved-report message, and accidental disclosure before committing them.
 Keep `docs/imgs/anta-nrfu.svg`: published PyPI releases reference that filename even after the README moves to the GIF.